dendronhq/dendron-site/vault/dendron.topic.config.dendron.md

 With this set, you will be prompted to select the vault location each time you create a note when you have multiple vaults in your workspace.

+### lookupDontBubbleUpCreateNew
+- default: false

+With this set to `true`: `Create new` will NOT bubble up to the top when using [[Note Lookup|dendron.topic.lookup]].
+Use this setting when your workflow largely consists of lookups and you want to keep `Create new` as the last entry in the look up results.

 ### mermaid
 - default: false